When the Future Comes is a series of artist’s interventions each witnessed by a mysterious and mystical artwork – Future Machine.

-When the Future Comes is a series of artist’s interventions each witnessed by a mysterious and mystical device – the Future Machine appearing in each place at the same time every year until 2050 across 5 places across England – in an urban park in London, a public garden in inner city Nottingham, the watersheds of Cumbria, a woodland and common in rural Oxfordshire, and in a village and on a cliff overlooking a nuclear power station in Somerset.
-A newly formed ritual or special occasion will emerge as the Future Machine appears.
+Future Machine is appears in five places across England, at the same time every year as the seasons change – in an urban park in London, a public garden in inner city Nottingham, the watersheds of Cumbria, a woodland and common in rural Oxfordshire, and in a village and on a cliff overlooking a nuclear power station in Somerset.
+Newly formed rituals or special occasions are emerging as the Future Machine appears over time in each place.

-The Future Machine has also been built with participants in public workshops, climate scientist Prof John King, engineer Matt Little and carpenter Ian Jones. researchers from the Horizon Digital Economy and the Mixed Reality Lab, University of Nottingham and Prof Esther Eidinow, Department of Classics and Ancient History, University of Bristol.
+Future Machine was designed and built with participants in public workshops, engineer Matt Little and carpenter Ian Jones. researchers from the Horizon Digital Economy and the Mixed Reality Lab, University of Nottingham and Prof Esther Eidinow, Department of Classics and Ancient History, University of Bristol.

 When The Future Comes follows on from Rachel Jacobs‘ and Active Ingredient‘s previous work including: Performing the Future which took place in 2017-18, The Prediction Machine which was built in 2015 and is continuing to tour nationally, Relate (Timestreams) and A Conversation Between Trees two international co-productions that took place across the UK and Brazil between 2011-2013.